The Doncaster night sky this month

-These are the areas of sky you should be able to see looking in the direction mentioned at around the 15th of this month, about 10:30pm.
+These are the areas of sky you should be able to see looking in the direction of sky mentioned at around the 15th of this month, about 10:30pm BST.

 Click on each image to get a full-screen view of the area of sky.

 The Phases of The Moon this month:

 The Eastern area of the sky this month:

 The Southern area of the sky this month:

 The Western area of the sky this month: